-Overseeing the Anderson Park District is the Board of Commissioners, composed of five Anderson Township residents.
-The Commissioners are designated by the Anderson Township Trustees for a three year term of office.
+Overseeing the Anderson Park District is the Board of Park Commissioners, composed of five volunteer Anderson Township residents.
+The Commissioners are appointed by the Anderson Township Trustees for three year terms of office.
 This volunteer, policy-making board is responsible for establishing and maintaining the APD as a corporate entity and providing direction to the APD management staff.

 The day-to-day operations of the park district are the responsibility of the management and administrative staff under the direction and supervision of the Executive Director.
 Assisting with the day-to-day operations are 18 full-time employees and 85 part-time staff.
 The Anderson Park District is an organization that has established an outstanding reputation for quality parks and recreation opportunities.
 Credit for this goes to every one of our employees.
 They are well-trained, efficient, hard-working individuals dedicated to offering the citizens of this community a model park system.
 We hope you, too, will find satisfaction and in the work they do here.

 The Operations Department is charged with the maintenance, building, and enhancement of all the parks.
 The staff members maintain all of the facilities and amenities within these parks including hike/bike trails, athletic fields, play equipment, and more.